navidrome/website/content/en/docs/usage/tagging-guidelines/index.md

   In the FLAC example, there are two separate ARTIST fields (one for Alice, one for Bob).
 In the MP3 example, the two artist names are combined in one field with a `" / "` separator.
 Both will display correctly in Navidrome, but the FLAC method more explicitly preserves the two distinct artist entries.

-{{% alert "info" %}}
-The same rules for multi-valued tags and separators apply to other artist roles like Album Artist, Composers, Arrangers and even Genre.
-Use the same principles to ensure consistency.
-{{% /alert %}}

 ## Differences in Tag Formats (ID3, Vorbis, APE, etc.)
 Different audio file formats use different tagging standards.
 You don't need to know all the technical details, but it's